-From 1 July 2017, because of the removal of the tax exemption on TRIP fund earnings AND the drop in the concessional contributions cap, if Gerald continues the TRIP and salary sacrifices into his super account, Gerald’s income tax bill will increase by $3,900 (compared with 2016/2017 year strategy) because he can only make concessional contributions up to $25,000 (including SG contributions).
+Post-July 2017 outcome: From 1 July 2017, because of the removal of the tax exemption on TRIP fund earnings AND the drop in the concessional contributions cap, if Gerald continues the TRIP and salary sacrifices into his super account, Gerald’s income tax bill will increase by $3,900 (compared with 2016/2017 year strategy) because he can only make concessional contributions up to $25,000 (including SG contributions).
 Further, although a TRIP is no longer considered a superannuation income stream in retirement phase, Gerald will still retain the 15% pension tax offset.
 His super account will drop by $10,600 (compared with 2016/2017 year strategy), because the concessional contributions cap has dropped, and he loses the tax exemption on fund earnings.
 The strategy effectively becomes a plain vanilla salary sacrifice strategy (but with a $1,200 tax benefit from the 15% pension tax offset), although a larger super account (compared with not salary sacrificing) does mean a greater amount of savings subject to 15% earnings tax, rather than having earnings subject to personal income tax rate.

 Gerald’s TRIP and salary sacrifice strategy (age 57)